Merit Cudkowicz: Clinical trials for ALS therapeutics

-Mutations in the superoxide dismutase 1 (SOD-1) gene was discovered to be linked to the development of ALS.
+Mutations in the superoxide dismutase 1 (SOD-1) gene were discovered to be linked to the development of ALS.
 Cudkowicz partnered with Robert Brown, who discovered the link between SOD-1 and ALS, to develop methods to target this gene in patients with ALS.
 Since gain of function mutations in SOD-1 are associated with ALS development, Cudkowicz and her colleagues explored the potential of silencing this gene product in patients with ALS.
 They developed SOD-1 antisense oligonucleotides which, when given to rats, extended their survival and reversed the loss of compound muscle action.
 Cudkowicz and her team began conducting some of the first clinical trials intrathecally administering SOD-1 antisense oligonucleotides into ALS patients with SOD1 mutations.

-Cudkowicz has also led clinical trials for the use of ceftriaxone, an excitatory amino acid transporter, to minimize glutamate mediated over-excitation as a treatment for ALS.
+Cudkowicz has also led clinical trials for the use of ceftriaxone, an excitatory amino acid transporter, to minimize glutamate-mediated over-excitation as a treatment for ALS.
 Targeting over-excitability in an alternate way, Cudkowicz has been leading a trial to test the effects of Ezogabine, a potassium channel agonist, in phase II clinical trials.

 In 2019, Cudkowicz started to test the efficacy of autologous bone marrow-derived mesenchymal stem cells for the treatment of ALS.
 The results have paved the way for future trials and use of intrathecal autologous bone marrow-derived mesenchymal stem cells administration.

 Investigating immune and glial cells in ALS

 To better understand the pathogenesis of ALS, Cudkowicz explored the role of various immune cells and glial cells in disease progress and treatment.
-She found that infusion of autologous regulatory T cells in patients with ALS slowed the progression of disease.
+She found that infusion of autologous regulatory T cells in patients with ALS slowed the progression of the disease.

 Cudkowicz has also explored the role of glial cells in ALS.
 Using PET imaging with TSPO ligands, Cudkowicz was able to deduce that glial cell activation occurs in regions associated with motor control in patients with ALS.
 Her findings supported findings that reported activation of glial cells in neural degeneration, and confirmed their presence in brain regions associated with ALS symptoms.
-Then, using ligand C11-PBR28, Cudkowicz and her colleagues found further support for activation of glia correlating with severity of Upper Motor Neuron Burden, a scale used in ALS diagnosis.
+Then, using ligand C11-PBR28, Cudkowicz, and her colleagues found further support for activation of glia correlating with severity of Upper Motor Neuron Burden, a scale used in ALS diagnosis.